MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 ---
 # Before setting up the CoE Starter Kit

-The Center of Excellence (CoE) Starter Kit is a collection of components and tools that are designed to help you get started with developing a strategy for adopting and supporting Microsoft Power Platform, with a focus on Power Apps and Power Automate.
+The Center of Excellence (CoE) Starter Kit is a collection of components and tools that can help you get started with developing a strategy for adopting and supporting Microsoft Power Platform, with a focus on Power Apps and Power Automate.
 More information about individual components: [CoE Starter Kit explained](starter-kit-explained.md)

-This article will prepare you to install the CoE Starter Kit and provides guidance on:
+This article prepares you to install the CoE Starter Kit and provides guidance on:

 - The identity with which to install and run the solutions.
 - The environment type to use for your solutions.